digital-craftsman-de/date-time-precision/README.md

 ## Contribution

+The local setup is build with Docker and controlled through Make commands.
+Run `make` to see all available commands and what they do.

-Before creating a PR here, please run `make verify` to validate that all tests and validations locally.
+Before creating a PR or pushing any code, please run `make verify` to run all tests and validations locally.